premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- Creation of database is easy in sql by using `CREATE` `DATABASE` command followed by the databse name.
+- Creation of database is easy in sql by using `CREATE` `DATABASE` command followed by the database name.
-- When you create a database you can see the list of all databases which is created by you in the system. <br>
+- When you create a database, you can see the list of all databases which is created by you in the system. <br>
 E.g List of Databases

 | Databases      |